exasol/script-languages/contributing.md

 We use tests on different levels, we have unit and integration tests for exaslct (Script Language Container Tool, our build system for the containers) and we have integration tests for all flavors with the Exasol [docker-db](https://github.com/exasol/docker-db).
-You can see in our travis configuration how we run the tests.

 The tests for exaslct are located [here](exaslct_src/test).
 They consists of several python unittest tests and